Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 * Exit into Ferndale
 * Get the "Kurzick supply lines" quest from Supplymaster Konrad
 * Go right to the Melodic Gaki and get its horn
-* Continue to the "Experimental Weaponsmith" / "The Beak of Darkness"
+* Continue to the "Experimental Weaponsmith" / "The Beak of Darkness".
+  Watch out for Oni popups.
 * Follow the "Kurzick supply lines" quest, get the reward and enter Lutgardis Conservatory
 * Exit into Melandru's Hope and go right until Brauer Academy
 * Exit back into Melandru's Hope and follow "The Beak of Darkness"